 With both of those factors in mind, it’s worth considering the use of a Cloud Access Security Broker (CASB).
 CASBs act as a form of security that bridge the gap between clouds and your network’s existing systems.
 To decide whether using one is right for your company, it’s worth learning what they are and how they work.

-To achieve our CASB goals, the team at GA Systems has partnered with a Gartner leading provider, Netskope, to form a robust security solution that ensures your cloud usage remains safe.
-As gold-level Netskope partners, we have a long-standing history of using its 360-degree data protection features, without slowing down the way businesses use cloud services.
-While ensuring your Internet use remains flexible, GA Systems deploys Netskope’s solutions to cover your security blind spots.
+To achieve our CASB goals, the team at GA Systems has partners with the Gartner leading providers to form a robust security solution that ensures your cloud usage remains safe.
+We have a long-standing history of using 360-degree data protection without slowing down the way businesses use cloud services.
+While ensuring your Internet use remains flexible, GA Systems deploys the right cloud security solution to cover your security blind spots.

 Cloud Access Security Broker Definition